open-craft/xblock-group-project-v2/docs/development.md

 quality violations.

 Sometimes CI build fails while tests run on development machine pass.
-To debug such problems, the first step is to replicate CI build installation process and run as close as possible:
+To debug such problems, the first step is to replicate CI build installation process and run as closely as possible:

 * Commands to prepare an environment are listed in `.travis.yml -> install` section.
 * Commands to run tests and quality checks are listed in `.travis.yml -> script` section.